vuetifyjs/vuetify/packages/docs-next/src/pages/en/getting-started/quick-start.md

 ## CDN usage

-To test using Vuetify.js without installing a template from Vue CLI, copy the code below into your index.html.
+To test using Vuetify.js without installing a template from Vue CLI, copy the code below into your `index.html` file.
 This will pull the latest version of Vue and Vuetify, allowing you to start playing with components.
-You can also use the Vuetify starter on codepen.
-While not recommended, if you need to utilize the cdn packages in a production environment, it is recommended that you scope the versions of your assets.
+You can also use the [Vuetify starter](https://template.vuetifyjs.com) on Codepen.
+While not recommended, if you need to utilize the CDN packages in a production environment, it is recommended that you scope the versions of your assets.
 For more information on how to do this, navigate to the jsdelivr website.

 <alert type="info">In order for your application to work properly, you must wrap it in a v-app component.
 See the Application component page for more information.</alert>